mwiebe/numpy/doc/source/reference/c-api.iterator.rst

     operand may be used.

     This function may be safely called without holding the Python GIL.

+When the flag :cdata:`NPY_ITER_SUBARRAYS` is used, the code needs to know the parameters for the subarray being visited at each iteration.
+The following functions provide access to this information.

+.. cfunction:: int NpyIter_GetSubArrayNDim(NpyIter* iter)

+    Returns the number of dimensions the subarray for each iteration has.
+When :cdata:`NPY_ITER_SUBARRAYS` was not specified, this is 0.

+.. cfunction:: void NpyIter_GetSubArrayShape(NpyIter* iter, npy_intp* out_shape)

+    Gets an array of the subarray shape.
+The ``out_shape`` array must have at least as many elements as the sub-array ndim.

+.. cfunc:: void NpyIter_GetSubArrayStrides(NpyIter* iter, npy_intp* out_strides)

+    Gets an array of the subarray strides.
+The ``out_shape`` array must have at least as many elements as the sub-array ndim.

 .. index::
     pair: iterator; C-API